xQsme/qmk_firmware/keyboards/solartempest/sofle/readme.md

 -	Includes working Luna keyboard pet.
 -	Includes working Bongocat (disable RGB for sufficient space).
 -   Includes stock OLED code as well.

+### Trackball Features:
+-   Supports Pimoroni Trackball installed on master side.
+-	Default action is scrolling.
+Hold Raise layer for mouse mode.
+-	Mouse mode and precision mode are toggleable with trackball LED indication.
+-	Trackball LED shuts off when computer is sleeping.
+-	Clicking and dragging is enabled using mouse keys on keymap.

 ### RGB Features:
 -   Adds custom layer lighting with custom gradients for each layer.